IQDevs/blog/_posts/2017-06-20-Crafting Code 1.markdown

 So, "why should I consider a passthrough design?", you may wonder!
 Here are some reasons why:

 * Passthroughs allow you to completely maintain your own code when working with a team of developers.
-That is to say your code needs not be scattered around, nor will anyone need direct access to any of your functions; you make your inner functions private, provide a `passthrough` function and you roll!
+That is to say your code needs not be scattered around, nor will anyone need direct access to any of your functions; you make your inner functions private, provide a `passthrough` function and there you roll ^_^.

 * Documentation becomes a breeze.
 Think about.
-Instead of having to document every single function and provide snippets and use cases, you can keep all these functions private and worry about
+Instead of having to document every single function and provide snippets and use cases, you can keep all these functions private and only worry about documenting one: your `passthrough()` function.
+This can save you lots and lots of time.